 - Medical students Expand / Collapse

-- attend conferences for medical students – many are free – this will give you an opportunity to network and meet your future colleagues
+- attend conferences for medical students, such as those offered by the RCGP – many are free – this will give you an opportunity to network and meet your future colleagues

 - get involved with the GMC (General Medical Council), eg medical students can participate in visits to medical schools as part of the GMC’s quality assurance process